Board of Equalization (BOE) Appeals Process

 For further information, contact the Assessor’s Office at (573) 243-3123.

-Board of Equalization hearings will start in July.
-All requests for BOE appeals must be made through the Clerk’s Office.
-Original signed forms must be returned before the 3rd Monday in June.
+Board of Equalization hearings will start on the third Monday in July.
+All requests for BOE appeals must be made through the County Clerk’s Office.
+Original signed forms must be returned before the 2nd Monday in July.
 This step is mandatory for further appeals.

 The Forms are as follows: